 Living Legacy Artist | September 18 - 30, 2022

-O’Connor plans to use this time at MANCC to continue to develop movement with his eight dance artists/performers to create distinct material in line with his concept of movement magma.
-Additionally, O’Connor plans to share his work in process with FSU School of Dance students through engagement with selected classes, and through a Work-in-Process Showing.
+O’Connor used this residency to continue to develop movement with his eight dance artists/performers to create distinct material in line with his concept of movement magma.
+Due to Hurricane Ian, O’Connor was not able to share his work-in-progress and postponed a class discussion with School of Dance students and faculty.